Which is the best movie streaming service in the UK? Netflix vs Amazon Prime vs Now TV and more

 However, with every rising trend there is a period where choice is perhaps too wide.
 Certainly, in the UK we have plenty of sources for shows and movies in the shape of multiple paid-for media streaming services, so which to choose?
 We hope to make that decision easy for you with our in-depth guide to the movie streaming services that are available right now.
 We'll also update as new ones become available or new technologies launch on the existing platforms.
 The only question left, therefore, is which one is best for you?

 In a nutshell: Netflix offers a wide selection of movies and TV shows, with several series being exclusive to the platform or even made and funded by Netflix itself.
-Highlights are House of Cards, the second season of of which has been available since last week, Arrested Development and Hemlock Grove.
-In terms of films, it is mainly back catalogue stuff, although the occasional partnership deal will throw up a modern movie, such as The Hobbit: An Unexpected Journey hitting Netflix before any competitors.
+Highlights are House of Cards, Arrested Development and Orange is the New Black.
+In terms of films, it is mainly back catalogue stuff, although the occasional partnership deal will throw up a modern movie, such as The Hobbit trilogy hitting Netflix before any competitors.
 It has also announced recently that it will be producing films that will be housed on Netflix at the same time as a cinematic release - Crouching Tiger, Hidden Dragon II: The Green Destiny will be the first.

 Price: There are two main monthly subscription fees, based on how many screens you wish to view Netflix content on simultaneously.
-For £5.99 a month you can view content on two screens simultaneously, £8.99 a month for four.
-There is a third trial option that some have been reported to have been offered in the US and UK, which costs £5.29 for one stream and all videos are limited to standard definition only, but it is only a test service at the moment so there are no guarantees that it will be rolled out globally.
+For £6.99 a month you can view standard definition and HD content on two screens simultaneously, £8.99 a month for four.
+There is a third entry level option as well that which costs £5.99 for one stream and all videos are limited to standard definition only.

 For: Although there are one or two exceptions, the user interface of Netflix is standardised, offering a similar experience no matter the platform.
 Almost all of the portals also offer the ability to set up different profiles, meaning you can store favourite shows and films for future viewing, and get personalised recommendations for each member of the family individually.